pantheon-systems/documentation/source/_docs/new-relic.md

 ### Who is the New Relic account associated with?
-- If site owner is a user, the site owner's name and email address is used to create the New Relic account.
+- If the site owner is a user, the site owner's name and email address is used to create the New Relic account.
-- If site owner is an organization, the name and email address of the Pantheon user who activates New Relic is used to create the New Relic account.
-These users must be members of the organization.
+- If the site owner is an organization, the name and email address of the Pantheon user who activates New Relic is used to create the New Relic account.
+This user must be a member of the organization.

 To learn how to use New Relic APM Pro to monitor your site's performance, see [New Relic's documentation](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php#monitor-performance){.external}.